y. Provisions, Contingent Liabilities and Contingent Assets

 The carrying amounts of trade receivables, deposits, loans, cash and cash equivalents, other financial assets, trade payables, borrowings and other financial liabilities are considered to be the same as their fair values, due to their short-term nature.

-Policies and Objectives
+48.3 Financial Risk Management Policies and Objectives

 The Company, in the course of its business, is exposed to a variety of financial risks, viz. market risk, credit risk and liquidity risk, which can adversely impact its financial performance.
-Its is the Company’s endeavour to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
+It is the Company’s endeavour to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
 The Company has a risk management policy that not only covers the foreign exchange risk but also other risks such as interest rate risk and credit risk which are associated with financial assets and liabilities.
 The risk management policy of the Company is approved by its board of directors.
 The risk management framework focuses on actively securing the Company’s short to medium term cash flows by minimizing the exposure to financial markets.

 Presented below is a description of our risks (market risk, credit risk and liquidity risk) together with a sensitivity analysis, performed annually, of each of these risks, based on selected changes in market rates and prices.
 These analyses reflect the management’s view of changes which are reasonably possible to occur over a one year period.
 In the event of crisis caused due to external factors, the management assesses the recoverability of its assets, maturity of its liabilities to factor it in the cash flow forecast to ensure that there is enough liquidity in the system through internal and external source of funds.
 These forecasts and assumptions are reviewed by the board of directors.